Geod24/merkle-tree/README.md

 To be implemented.

 ## Requirements
-- [ ] The program MUST run on a recent Linux and/or Mac OS X (we will test on our machines)
+- [ ] Run on a recent Linux and/or Mac OS X (we will test on our machines)
 > Verify mode not implemented
-- [x] You MUST use one of the following languages: D, C++, C, Go, Rust, Python
+- [x] Use one of the following languages: D, C++, C, Go, Rust, Python
-- [x] You MUST provide us with instructions on how to build your code
+- [x] Provide instructions on how to build your code
-- [x] You MUST NOT use any library function, except for hashing and writing to the console
+- [x] No library functions, except for hashing and writing to the console
-- [x] You MUST handle errors gracefully (e.g. no hard crash)
+- [x] Handle errors gracefully (e.g. no hard crash)
-- [ ] The output SHOULD follow the same format as the provided example
+- [ ] Output SHOULD follow the same format as the provided example
 > Hash function outputs different values.
 Need to try other libraries.
 - [ ] Documentation and additional tests CAN be added at your discretion